 Prenatal ultrasounds are something to look forward to because they provide your first glimpse of your baby.
 They also allow your OB/GYN to examine your developing baby.
-At Perinatal Diagnostic Center, in Thousand Oaks, West Hills, Mission Hills, and Ventura, California, Daryoush Jadali, MD, and his team offer advanced fetal ultrasounds including 3D and 4D imaging.
-Call Perinatal Diagnostic Center to make an appointment today.
+At Perinatal Diagnostic Center & Women's Ultrasound, in Thousand Oaks, West Hills, Mission Hills, and Ventura, California, Daryoush Jadali, MD, and his team offer advanced fetal ultrasounds including 3D and 4D imaging.
+Call Perinatal Diagnostic Center & Women's Ultrasound to make an appointment today.

-At Perinatal Diagnostic Center, you can have advanced 3D and 4D ultrasounds.
+At Perinatal Diagnostic Center and Ultrasound, you can have advanced 3D and 4D ultrasounds.
 While a traditional ultrasound creates a two-dimensional image, 3D ultrasounds show significantly more detail including facial features.
 A 4D ultrasound provides video footage of your baby.

 During your ultrasound, you rest on a treatment bed and lift your shirt to expose your abdomen.
 Your doctor or ultrasound technician applies a gel to your skin, which reduces friction so the transducer — a handheld device that directs the ultrasound waves through your body — can glide smoothly over your skin.